mrnagydavid/dina-node-todo-with-bun/README.md

 # Bun and Prisma tryout

-This project is a solution for the Digital Native's [`node-todo` assessment](https://github.com/digitalnatives/assessment/tree/main/node-todo).
+This project is a solution for the Digital Natives' [`node-todo` assessment](https://github.com/digitalnatives/assessment/tree/main/node-todo).

 Deviations from the assessment task: